snsolomar/FlexBoxDemo/README.md

 * Notes

-# Flex
+# Display:
 - 'display:flex' will move items along the main axis

+# Flex-Direction:
+- will define the main and cross axis
 - flex-direction column will make the main axis vertical
 - flex-direction row will make the main horizontal
 - The flex direction is set horizontal by default, so rows is not necessary

 # Justify-Content:
-- flex-start will align items on left side of horizontal axis
+- flex-start will align items on left side of main axis
 - flex-end will align items on right side of main axis
 - center will aligns items in the middle
 - space-between will evenly space the items until they fill the container